Predictez/Orbona/README.md

 ### Token Supply:

 Orbona token will have an unlimited supply, but tokens will only be minted when the buyer of last resort facility is used.
 Tokens will also be minted in propotional to last resort facility for allocation to founders, advisors, investors, marketing, and staking rewards.
+Pre-mint amount will be decided later. however below token distribution will be maintained by burning the correponding amount of Premint will be burned from non-buyer of last resort portion.

 ### Token Distribution: